ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

    {:tip}

 2. **Apply the plan** to resize the instance from `2 VCPUs | 4 GiB RAM` to `8 VCPUs | 16 GiB RAM`.
-3. You can check the profile by launching [{{site.data.keyword.cloud-shell_short}}](https://{DomainName}/shell), changing the region to the one where you provisioned your VPC with `ibmcloud target -r us-south` command and then running `ibmcloud is instances` command.
+3. You can check the profile of the dedicated instance by launching [{{site.data.keyword.cloud-shell_short}}](https://{DomainName}/shell), changing the region to the one where you provisioned your VPC with `ibmcloud target -r us-south` command and then running `ibmcloud is instances` command or from [Virtual server instances for VPC](https://{DomainName}/vpc-ext/compute/vs) UI by clicking on the dedicated instance name.

 ## View logs and monitor the load Balancer for VPC metrics
 {: #vpc-scaling-dedicated-compute-observe}